SmartTokenLabs/TokenScript/doc/design_paper.md

 We assert that a descriptive language (TBML) is needed to allow blockchain technology to enable "frictionless markets" and an "integrated web".
 TBML stands for Token Behaviour Markup Language.

-Unlike most whitepapers in the space, we choose to introduce the technology by example.
-This is because TBML is a solution layer rather than base-layer technologies like Ethereum and Plasma.
-It's not feasible to demonstrate the works of TBML or evaluate a design decision without showing use-cases as examples.
+By virtue of TBML being a solution layer rather than base-layer technologies like Ethereum and Plasma, we choose to introduce the technology by example, and provide rich business-context based discussion for a boarder specturm of audience.

 ## address "Frictionless Market" capacity